 It was probably the most open-ended letter of credit ever issued by the United States government, authorizing Lewis to buy anything he wanted and to bill it to any agency of the U.S. government anywhere in the world.
 The size and cost of the expedition continued to grow.

-It was Lewis' expedition to command, but he asked Jefferson for permission to invite his friend William Clark, thirty-three, along as a co-captain.
+It was Lewis's expedition to command, however, he asked Jefferson for permission to invite his friend William Clark, thirty-three, along as a co-captain.
 Lewis had spent only six months with Clark when serving under him in the Army, but in that time they found great friendship and respect for each other's abilities.
 Jefferson consented to the arrangement, although it was highly unusual.
 An expedition with two captains can be a recipe for disaster, allowing differences of opinion to divide the group.
-However, when the paperwork came through, Clark was given the rank of lieutenant, leaving Lewis in command.
+Unfortunately, when the paperwork came through, Clark was given the rank of lieutenant, leaving Lewis in command.
 But Lewis and Clark decided not to tell their men.
 They treated each other as co-captains throughout the expedition.

-To assemble a party, they were authorized to select the officers of their choice from several army bases, and they were careful to pick the best of the best--soldiers who were hard working, ambitious, disciplined, and especially those who were comfortable on the frontier.
+To assemble a party, they were authorized to select officers of their choice from several army bases, and they were careful to pick the best of the best--soldiers who were hard working, ambitious, disciplined, and especially those who were comfortable on the frontier.

 On July 4th, 1803, the nation first learned about the Louisiana Purchase, an event that greatly elevated the need for the expedition.
 The new territory included the western half of the Mississippi drainage from the Gulf of Mexico to the northernmost tributaries of the Missouri and west to the continental divide-boundaries that no known Westerner had ever seen.
 Lewis left Washington the next day, gathering supplies as he headed west to begin the expedition.